 It’s incredible how many lakes used to have big bluegills in our region, that are now permanently fished-out.

-There is no question that we can do a better job managing panfish populations for higher quality, but it is not always as easy as it first might seem.
+There is no question that we can do a better job managing panfish populations with new panfish regulations for higher quality, but it is not always as easy as it first might seem.